g00dm0us3/sizzling1/README.md

 4. Rinse and repeat like a million times.
 Maybe you'll get a lost Picasso, maybe a black screen (a lost Malevich that is).

 Now, with a decent number of different mutators there is a huge space of possible images to explore, even for one regular IFS, by going through all of the possible combinations of these mutators.
 Also, there is a huge number of nice IFS that can be constructed from sampling affine transforms from a bunch of preset IFS (the IFSes for some well known fractals like Sierpinski triangle, Barnsley fern, Ice crystal and so on).
 Multiply these two numbers together and the result will be beyond any reasonable comprehension - in a way it would be poetic.

-## Current state of the project
-Currently the project doesn't have the core functionality implemented.
-Initially I focused on implementing adaptive kernel density estimation algorithm, since I really wanted to see if it's gonna be any improvement over the  naive histogram-based estimation.
-It kinda is, however I think the whole idea of KDE is nipped in the bud by the fact that there are only so many pixels on the screen.
-The complete core functionality would include:
-1. The "search mode" - running in this mode, the algorithm will sift through the possible images searching for those satisfying some criterion.
-The density criterion for now seems like a good choice - it's always nice to have a lot of non-zero pixels in the image.
-Additionally it'd probably be nice to have some ML gizmo here - the balderdash part of the fractal flames seems to be quite fitting to these undisciplined algorithms.
-2. The "hi-def render mode" - will allow to render the selected fractal in high def (the search mode will save only thumbnails).
-Interestingly enough, any image can be described by the two numbers - the index of the permutation of all the permutations out of the set of all possible mutators, and out of the set of all possible affine transforms.
-In this project these sets are of fixed size, with a fixed order.
-3. Utilizing all the cores, to achieve max heat output possible.

-## Note
-This is a learning project.
-I use it to learn Rust, hence there are a lot of comments explaining how something works and how I don't know why something works.
-Additionally there is a lot of seemingly needless code, which was written just to demonstrate some concept.

-## Why is it considered a "way to heat up your digs"?
-I spent quite some time dwelling on the fractal flames algorithm / fractal art.
-On the one hand it's an incredibly interesting area, which requires a lot of research, and implementing a lot of inherently non-trivial, refreshing things.
-It's a nice brain-teaser.
-On the other hand - it's a completely unmanageable, non-deterministic mess, which **might** produce something decent-looking, but not in any way worth the electric bill it'll most probably incur.
-So, I feel pretty frustrated with this project and at the same time fairly motivated by it, and to resolve the frustration I turned it into a sort of joke.
-Also, living without central heating I can attest that it does indeed make a room warmer.